-As the School District completed this year, the governmental funds reported a combined fund balance of \$85.9 million, which is an increase of \$46.0 million from last year.
-The increase is related to the issuance of new bonded debt totaling approximately \$50.1 million.
+As the School District completed this year, the governmental funds reported a combined fund balance of \$88.3 million, which is an increase of \$2.4 million from last year.
+The increase is related to an improved balance in the General Fund and Debt Service Fund combined with a decrease in the Bonded Capital Projects Fund, which occurs as bonded capital improvement projects are completed and funded.

-In the General Fund, our principal operating fund, fund balance increased by \$1.2 million to \$14.8 million.
+In the General Fund, our principal operating fund, fund balance increased by \$7.9 million to \$22.7 million.
 The balance of the General Fund is available to pay for expenditures related to allowable school operating activities.
-This increase is attributed to increased grant revenue to support operations during COVID-19.
+This increase is attributed to an increase in state-allocated funds, including those for at-risk students, security, and mental health supports.
+The revenue increase in 2022-2023 compared to 2021-2022 exceeded the expenditure increase over the same time period.

-The fund balance of the Bonded Capital Projects Fund increased by \$46.6 million to \$54.5 million.
-The increase is due to the issuance of new bonded debt but also an increase in capital outlay expenditures.
+The fund balance of the Bonded Capital Projects Fund decreased by \$7.0 million to \$47.5 million.
+The decrease is due to the continued spending of funds on capital improvements associated with bonded capital improvement that commenced in the 2023 fiscal year using proceeds from the 2022 Building and Site Bond.

-The fund balance of the Debt Service Fund decreased by \$0.2 million to \$11.4 million.
+The fund balance of the Debt Service Fund increased by \$1.5 million to \$12.8 million as a result of tax revenue exceeding required debt service payments.

-The fund balance of our nonmajor funds, which include the Nutrition Service Fund, the Student Activities Fund, the Community Service Fund, and the Building and Site Fund, decreased from \$6.7 million to \$5.2 million.
-This decrease is largely attributable to the continued capital outlay expenditures in the Building and Site Fund.
+The fund balance of our nonmajor funds, which include the Nutrition Service Fund, the Student Activities Fund, the Community Service Fund, and the Building and Site Fund, increased from \$5.2 million to \$5.3 million.
+This consistency was achieved through commensurate increases in both revenue and expenditures.